Limited Submission Program Guidelines

-- there are more internal applicants than the number of proposals allowed, the Vice President for Research will distribute the internal proposals to the Deans of the Graduate School, College of Engineering, College of Sciences and Arts, School of Business and Economics, and School of Forest Resources and Environmental Science, and convene a meeting of these deans (or their designees) to select the Michigan Tech candidates.
+- there are more internal applicants than the number of proposals allowed, the Vice President for Research will distribute the internal proposals to the Deans of the Graduate School, College of Engineering, College of Sciences and Arts, School of Business and Economics, School of Technology, Pavlis Honors College, and School of Forest Resources and Environmental Science, and convene a meeting of these deans (or their designees) to select the Michigan Tech candidates.

 - After the Selection